veyalla/ehm/README.md

     }
     ```

-    > 💣 If you're using the portal, remove the `"properties.desired"` text as it's added automatically:
+    > 💣 If you're using the portal, remove the `"properties.desired"` text as it's added automatically.
+See the screenshot below:

     ![](media/portal-desired-props.png)